lynarvi/DataScienceProject/README.md

    d).
 Using the columns for months and the precipitation for 2013, create a plot of **Average Monthly Precipitation in 2013 for Boulder, Co.**

-     :heavy_check_mark: Recall that you can select a column as a pandas series using `dataframe["column"]`.
+     - Recall that you can select a column as a pandas series using `dataframe["column"]`.

-     :heavy_check_mark: If needed, review how to create matplotlib plots with lists, and then substitute the list names with series selected from the pandas dataframe.
+     - If needed, review how to create matplotlib plots with lists, and then substitute the list names with series selected from the pandas dataframe.

       import matplotlib.pyplot as plt